 "Just kind of getting a lay of the land" in San Jose, Gomez said.
 "Nothing's set in stone ... it's still kind of up in the air."

-Gomez had a career-high 33 goals and 84 points with New Jersey in 2005-06, leading to that huge contract from
+Gomez had a career-high 33 goals and 84 points with New Jersey in 2005-06, leading to that huge contract from the New York Rangers.

 But after his scoring tailed off at the price that Montreal had to pay for his services after acquiring him, Gomez was considered a disappointment.
 Limited by injuries in 2011-12, he had two goals and nine assists in 38 games.